SJZDWK/HappinessTeam.github.io/index.md

 - Characteristic
 1. easygoing    2. responsible      3. optimistic

-# Kedong Xiu - Coder & Tester
+# Kedong XIU - Coder & Tester
 He is a senior in Software College of Jilin University.
 He is very fond of playing basketball.

 - Characteristic
 1. Strong learning ability      2. tall

-# Yuzhe Chen - Coder & Tester
+# Yuzhe CHEN - Coder & Tester
 He is a senior in Software College of Jilin University.
 He will go to the Institute of network research of Chinese Academy of Sciences for further study.

 - Characteristic
 1. funny

-# Di An - SA
+# Di AN - SA
 He is a senior in Software College of Jilin University.
 He plans to study in Japan.
 He is full of interest in Japanese culture.

 - Characteristic